NixOS/rfcs/rfcs/0185-redistribute-redistributable.md

 # Drawbacks
 [drawbacks]: #drawbacks

-The only previously listed drawback is that NixOS could end up including unfree software in the ISO image without noticing.
+The main risk is that NixOS could end up including unfree software in an installation image if:
-However, as there is already unfree firmware, this fight is already half-lost.

-Also, adding unfree software to the ISO image would still require a NixOS maintainer to actually add it there.
-The only benefit we currently get out of not building unfree redistributable software, is that the hydra builds for the ISO would fail if someone were to make a mistake.
+1. we forgot to add it to the list of no-allowed-unfree jobs, and
+2. a maintainer did actually add unfree software to that build.

+This seems exceedingly unlikely, making this change basically risk-free.

+The only remaining drawback is that Hydra would have to evaluate Nixpkgs twice, thus adding to eval times.
+However, the second eval (with no-unfree) should be reasonably small and not actually evaluate all packages, as it is only used for installation media.

 # Alternatives
 [alternatives]: #alternatives

 ### Having Hydra actually only build FOSS derivations, not even unfree redistributable firmware

 This would likely break many installation scenarios, but would bring us to a consistent ethical standpoint, though it's not mine.

-### Keeping the statu quo
+### Keeping the status quo

 This results in very long builds for lots of software, as exhibited by the number of years people have been complaining about it.

-### Implementing this RFC

-See above for the details

-### Implementing this RFC, plus adding a check on Hydra to validate no unfree software enters the ISO image

-This would likely be harder to implement.
-It could be a job override, that would make hydra allow unfree redistributable software for all jobs except for the ISO image, which would only allow unfree redistributable firmware.

-The drawback of this alternative is that it would be more effort to implement, especially as manpower around Hydra is very scarce and limited.
-However, it would solve the only previously listed drawback.
+### Having Hydra redistribute redistributable software, without verifying installation media

+This would be slightly simpler to implement, but would not have the benefit of being 100% sure our installation media are free.

+### Having Hydra redistribute redistributable software, with a check for the installation media

+This is the current RFC.

 ### Building all software, including unfree non-redistributable software